 If firms become less productive and allow costs to rise, this invariably leads to higher prices.

 6. Higher taxes

 If the government put up taxes, such as VAT and Excise duty, this will lead to higher prices, and therefore CPI will increase.
 However, these tax rises are likely to be one-off increases.
 There is even a measure of inflation (CPI-CT) which ignores the effect of temporary tax rises/decreases.

 Rising house prices do not directly cause inflation, but they can cause a positive wealth effect and encourage consumer-led economic growth.
 This can indirectly cause demand-pull inflation.

 2. Printing more money

 If the Central Bank prints more money, you would expect to see a rise in inflation.
 This is because the money supply plays an important role in determining prices.
 If there is more money chasing the same amount of goods, then prices will rise.
 Hyperinflation is usually caused by an extreme increase in the money supply.

-Once inflation sets in it is difficult to reduce it For example, higher prices will cause workers to demand higher wages causing a wage price spiral.
-Therefore, expectations of inflation is important.
+Once inflation sets in it is difficult to reduce inflation.
+For example, higher prices will cause workers to demand higher wages causing a wage-price spiral.
+Therefore, expectations of inflation are important.
 If people expect high inflation, it tends to be self-serving.

 The attitude of the monetary authorities is important; for example, if there was an increase in AD and the monetary authorities accommodated this by increasing the money supply then there would be a rise in the price level.